Discount Hearing Aid Batteries

 - Leave the sticker on the battery until ready to use

-- Wait 5 minutes after removing the sticker before inserting into your hearing aid.
+- Wait 5 minutes after removing the sticker before inserting it into your hearing aid.

 Silver Oxcide or Silver-Zinc Rechargeable Hearing Aid Batteries

-Silver Oxcide (Silver-zinc or AgZn) rechargeable hearing aid batteries have been used in other forms for years in military and aerospace applications.
-The basic structure of a silver-oxcide battery is similar to a conventional zinc-air hearing aid battery.
+Silver Oxide (Silver-zinc or AgZn) rechargeable hearing aid batteries have been used in other forms for years in military and aerospace applications.
+The basic structure of a silver-oxide battery is similar to a conventional zinc-air hearing aid battery.
 It consists of a zinc anode and a silver oxide (AgO) cathode.

-Silver-oxcide batteries have a higher energy density than zinc-air batteries, while maintaining a good discharge rate capability.
+Silver-oxide batteries have a higher energy density than zinc-air batteries while maintaining a good discharge rate capability.
 They are non-flammable and fully recyclable.
 Since they come with the same form factors as traditional zinc-air batteries, it is sometimes assumed that they are interchangeable.
-This is not the case, and the wrong use of silver-oxcide batteries will seriously damage hearing aids not specifically designed for their use.
+This is not the case, and the wrong use of silver-oxide batteries will seriously damage hearing aids not specifically designed for their use.

-Current silver-oxide hearing aid batteriies last approximately one year and should be replaced annually.
+Current silver-oxide hearing aid batteries last approximately one year and should be replaced annually.

 Hearing Aid Battery Brands